4 Hypothesis testing

 4.5 Confidence Intervals to test hypotheses

 In Chapter 3, we learned how to calculate a confidence interval for the population mean.
 We also learned that the confidence interval is a range of values that is likely to contain the true population mean.
-We learned that the true population mean falls within the confidence in 95% of a hundred samples.
-We can use this knowledge to test hypotheses.
-If we, again, have the hypothesis that the average media literacy in the population is 5.5, we can use the confidence interval to test this hypothesis.
+Specifically, the true population mean falls within the confidence in 95% of random samples.
+We can use this knowledge to test hypotheses such as the hypothesis that the average media literacy in the population is 5.5.
 If we draw a sample and calculate the confidence interval, we can see if the hypothesized population mean falls within the confidence interval.
-If it does, we can conclude that we are probably right.
-If it does not, we can conclude that we are probably wrong.
+If it does, we have no strong reason to reject the hypothesis.
+If it does not, we can conclude that the hypothesis is unlikely to be true.

-With the hypothesis that we can improve media literacy through some intervention program, we can also use the confidence interval to test this hypothesis.
-If the lower bound of the confidence interval is higher than 5.5, we can conclude that the intervention program works.
+We could also use confidence intervals to test the hypothesis that we can improve media literacy through some intervention program.
+If the lower bound of the confidence interval is higher than 5.5, we can conclude that the intervention program has a positive effect, although whether that effect is practically relevant depends on context.

 4.5.1 Estimation in addidion to NHST